ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this section, you will clone a GitHub repository which comes with a template file and a shell script to generate a `yaml` file from your previously created environment variables.
 The generated file is used to build a container image, push the image to the private container registry and deploy a new application.

-1. In a terminal, run the below command to clone the GitHub repository to your machine:
+1. In a terminal, run the command below to clone the GitHub repository to your machine:
    ```sh
    git clone https://github.com/IBM-Cloud/openshift-node-app
    ```
    {: pre}

-2. Change to the application directory,
+2. Change to the application directory:
    ```sh
    cd openshift-node-app
    ```